ethanalon/projects/README.md

 *This is a collection of some of my recent projects*

+### Magic the Gathering Random Card Alexa Skill

+Now that there are more than 20,000 unique Magic the Gathering cards, I knew it would take time to find the best cards for my deck.
+My current deck only uses cards that are only blue, black, or green, and it specializes in creatures that have an effect when they enter the battlefield.
+Using Scrython's card database and Regex, I was able to create a random card generator that specifically returns blue, black, green, and colorless cards with an "enters the battlefield" effect.
+Then, I turned this powerful query into an Alexa Skill to make it more accessible.
+It isn't publically published since it has a very very specific use case, but I still use it for curiosity and fun.

+Made with Python, Scrython (Scryfall API), Regex, Alexa Skills Kit

 ### Thumbs Up Clicker

 Overcrowded Tycoon is a mobile game by Zeptolab, where you simulate the creation of an amusement park.
 In that game, guests can show their satisfaction with a thumbs up emoji inside a little speech bubble.
 This program uses PyAutoGUI to detect those thumbs up emojis on my screen, and click them.
 In order to project my phone screen to my computer, I used Windows Phone Link.